-A durable healthcare power of attorney document designates someone you choose to make healthcare decisions for you if you are unable to do so yourself.
-An advanced directive or living will tells your family and healthcare providers what type of life-sustaining measures you do or do not want if you have an end-stage medical condition and cannot express your wishes.
+A durable health care power of attorney document designates someone you choose to make health care decisions for you if you are unable to do so yourself.
+An advanced directive or living will tells your family and health care providers what type of life sustaining measures you do or do not want if you have an end-stage medical condition and cannot express your wishes.

-As part of the admissions process, hospitals are required by law to ask if you have executed a living will.
-If you answer in the negative, the facility will offer you a form to do so.
-It can be challenging to consider this important decision under the stress of a serious illness or hospitalization.
-It is better to contemplate the issue now and execute a declaration that clearly reflects your wishes.
-Consider this a fluid document that can be changed at any time, even when facing the end of life.
+As part of the admissions process, hospitals are required by law to ask if you have executed a living will and, if you answer in the negative, the facility will offer you a form to do so.
+It can be challenging to consider this important decision under the stress of serious illness or hospitalization.
+It is better to contemplate the issue now and execute a declaration which clearly reflects your wishes.
+Consider this a fluid document which can be changed at any time even when facing end of life.

 For persons who are terminally ill and feel strongly opposed to any Emergency Medical Services (EMS) in the event that 911 is called, additional medical orders can be obtained to give the EMS team directions.
-These documents, which require a doctor's signature, are:
+These documents, which require a doctor's signature are: